 - Don’t keep your heater unattended in your garage

-- Make sure that the heater is in a stable position and won’t fall or tipped over
+- Make sure that the heater is in a stable position and won’t fall or tip over

 - It’s always recommended to use a heater in an insulated garage